 In that time, the French became very wealthy doing business here in competition with the English and other Europian companies.
 They made a big palace and dug a pond for sweet water in the newly purchased property.
 The pond still exists in the compound of Ahsan Manzil, which was called “Les Jalla” in that time.
 In the English-French war, French got defeated and all their properties was captured by the English.
 In the 22nd June of 1757, the French left the trading house with a fleet of 35 boats from the river station of Buriganga in Kumartuli.

 After some renovation work, the trading house became the residence of Khwaja Alimullah.
 In his time, a stable and a family mosque was added in the compound.
 After his death, his son Khwaja Abdul Gani made a great prosper to the property, and named it “Ahsan Manzil” on his son Ahsan Ullah.
-In the east side of the old building, he made a new building with a different design, and also done great renovation work to the old building.
-Since than, the old building was called “Ondor Mohol” and the new building was called “Rong mohol”.
+In the east side of the old building, he made a new building with a different design and also done great renovation work to the old building.
+Since then, the old building was called “Ondor Mohol” and the new building was called “Rong Mohol”.